timolinn/the-year-of-the-rustacean/README.md

 ## The Slice Type

 A _string slice_ is a reference to a part of a `String`. it is usually created with the `&[start..end]` syntax.
 The resulting string is a reference to a part of the original string.
+The `&str` type or in English _string literal_ can also be referred to as a string slice.
+Refer to [String](https://github.com/timolinn/the-year-of-the-rustacean#strings) for more about strings.

 For example: